-In tab.5.2 are presented the monthly installments that should be paid to the Bank of there is a loan of $5000 \in$ for implementation of a home photovoltaic system.
-We can see in the table how the monthly installment depends on the interest rate (%) and of the years of repayment of the loan.
-If the credit which serves as an investment for the project has another value than $5.000,00 \in$ , the value of the monthly installment presented in the table should be multiplied with the amount of the taken loan and to divide with 5.000,00.
-Thus, for example, if for the implementation of home photovoltaic system is taken a loan from the bank in amount of $7000 \in$ , with interest rate of 4 % and repayment period of 5 years, from the table 5.1 we read for interest rate of 4 % and repayment period of the loan a value 92,08 $\in$ .
-To calculate the monthly installment for the loan which totals $7.000 \in$ , that value is multiplied by 7.000 and divide with 5.000, receiving the monthly installment for the loan in a value of $128,91 \in$ .
+In Tab.5.2 are presented the monthly installments that should be paid to the bank if the credit is 20.000 \in for implementation of photovoltaic system in a small or medium enterprise (SME).
+We can read from the table how the monthly installment depends on the interest rate (%) and years of repaying of loan.
+If the credit that invests the project differs from 20.000,00 \in , the value of the monthly installment presented in table 1 should be calculated with the amount of the taken credit and divided by 20.000,00.
+Thus, for example, if for implementation of a home photovoltaic system we take a bank credit in amount of 30.000 \in , with interest rate of 5% and repaying time of 8 years, from the table we read an interest rate of 5% and repaying time of the credit 8 years: 253,20 \in .
+In order to calculate the monthly installment for the credit which value is 30.000 \in , we multiply that value with 30000 and divided by 20000 so we can have the monthly installment for the credit in value of 379,8 \in .